ajrominger/to-do/to-do.md

     - take different tranform funs
     - not over-populate axis when limits are huge (e.g. 4 ords of mag)
     - take a vector more than 1 long for the `side` argument (e.g. allowing simultaneous axis addition)
+- play around with eBird (and other cit sci) R packages
+- play with colorspace

 # sadScaling